-- STATUTE: West Virginia Code §11-3-9(a)(7)

-- EXEMPTION: Mortgages, bonds and other debt securities in the hands of bona fide owners and holders when the securities are issued and sold by churches and religious societies for the purposes of gaining money to be used in the erection of church buildings to be used exclusively for divine worship or for the purpose of paying indebtedness thereon
+EXEMPTION: Mortgages, bonds and other debt securities in the hands of bona fide owners and holders hereafter issued and sold by churches and religious societies for the purposes of securing money to be used in the erection of church buildings to be used exclusively for divine worship or for the purpose of paying indebtedness thereon related, the taxpayers who are exempt from Property Tax in West Virginia on these types of debt instruments are the owners and holders of the securities, not the churches.
+Beginning in Tax Year 2008, all Class I personal property, including intangible personal property, is completely exempt from all property taxes.

-- VALUE: Minimal

-Mortgages, bonds and other types of debt securities sold by churches and religious societies to secure money to be used in the erection of church buildings used exclusively for divine worship are exempt from Property Tax in West Virginia.
-Although this exemption is church-related, the taxpayers who are exempt from Property Tax in West Virginia on these types of debt instruments are the owners and holders of the securities, not the churches.
+Mortgages, bonds and other types of debt securities sold by churches and religious societies to secure money to be used in the erection of church buildings used exclusively for divine worship are specifically exempt from Property Tax in West Virginia.
+Although this exemption is church-